project-n-oss/bolt-sdk-net/README.md

     }
     ```

-   Custom domain can also be set through the environment variable 'CUSTOM_DOMAIN'
+   Bolt custom domain can also be set through the environment variable 'BOLT_CUSTOM_DOMAIN'